 Tabs or Tie-Ins

-Tabbing is performed by connecting one or more lines of metal from the part to the process sheet border or tie bars to keep parts in place.
+In the photochemical etching process, tabbing is performed by connecting one or more lines of metal from the part to the process sheet border or tie bars to keep parts in place.
 These tie-ins are made as few and as small as possible keeping consistent with the size of the parts being etched.
 Tabs are beneficial for parts with tighter tolerances, and those undergoing plating operations, not to mention they are cost efficient and will help produce a higher yield of quality product.
 Two common variations of tabbing most widely used include:

 External Tab – These have a break off point, which leaves a small “burr” attached to the part.